 In most situations, the risk of infection from touching a surface is low.
 Cleaning and disinfecting surfaces can further reduce the risk of infection.

 If a sick person or someone who tested positive for COVID-19 has been in your facility within the last 24 hours, you should clean and disinfect the spaces they occupied.

-The best way to prevent illness is to avoid being exposed to the virus.
+The best way to prevent illness is to avoid being exposed.